Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

   SamplePartitionProcessor,
   partitionManager
 );

+async function main() {
   await processor1.start();
   await processor2.start();
   // At this point, both processors are consuming events from different partitions of the Event Hub and
   // delegating them to the SamplePartitionProcessor instance created for that partition.
   // This processing takes place in the background and will not block.
   //
   // In this example, we'll stop processing after thirty seconds. await delay(30000);
   await processor1.stop();
   await processor2.stop();
+}

+main()
 ```

 To control the number of events passed to processEvents, use the options argument in the EventProcessor constructor.